 Inspired by true events that took place in the Philippians, Kiran tackles a lot of sensitive issues, such as illness, death, discrimination and segregation, but does so gently and with great respect, whilst opening the floor to discussions and questions within children’s literature.

-Kiran’s penmanship is, simply put, poetic.
-Kiran has a way with words that makes the story unfold beautifully off the pages.
-And her crafting of her characters is, as always, inspiring.
-Ami is a complex, brave and kind character but she is not without her flaws.
-At times Ami could be selfish and angry and say hurtful things in a moment of regret, but this is what I love about her and is also what makes her a role model suitable for today’s children.
-Like us all, she is a character who must grow, develop and learn to become her best self and this is thoroughly refreshing to read.
+Kiran’s penmanship is lyrically enchanting.
+Kiran has a way with words that makes the story unfold gracefully off the page.
+Her character crafting is outstanding.
+Ami, for example, is a complex, brave and kind character but not without her flaws.
+At times Ami is selfish and angry and says hurtful things in a moment of regret, but this is what I love about her.
+It brings to light her innocence and her ignorance, making her a much more relatable character for today's readers.
+Like us all, Ami is a character who must grow, develop and learn to become her best self and this is thoroughly refreshing to read.

 This book left me in tears, both sad and happy tears.
-And although I felt the ending was slightly rushed by jumping ahead thirty years and lacked the same lyrical depth and flow as before, Kiran did a wonderful job of bringing the story to a happy close.
+And although I felt the ending was slightly rushed by jumping ahead thirty years and lacked the same lyrical depth and flow as before, Kiran did a wonderful job of bringing the story to a happy, satisfying close.